 Minimum Flash Interval

 The CMU shall be in NFSA during the Minimum Flash Interval.
 The Minimum Flash Interval shall be programmed in the serial memory key between the limits of 6 seconds to 16 seconds with an incremental adjustment of 1 second.
 The CMU shall not set a FSA during the Minimum Flash Interval.
+External reset sources may manually shorten the minimum flash interval for test purposes ONLY.

 Field Output Check